nathanblair/jester/README.md

 # Running
 - `npx -n "--harmony [experimental flags]" jester`
-  - On node < 13.7.0, need to use the `--experimental-modules` flag
+  - On node < 13.2.0 (maybe <13.0.0?), need to use the `--experimental-modules` flag
-  - All node versions need to run with the `--experimental-json-modules` flag
+  - All node versions (up to 13.8 so far) need to run with the `--experimental-json-modules` flag
-- Once ES6 modules are supported without the `--experimental-modules` and `--experimental-json-modules` flags, you can just run `npx jester` (or `jester` if installed globally)
-- `jester` walks your `tests` folder (change using the `-d` flag) asynchronously to round up all your Test classes (see [Test Documentation](https://sonicoriginalsoftware.github.io/jester/Test.html)), then executes them all asynchronously
-- It uses `performance` from `perf_hooks` to time the execution of all test executions
-- Logging-level configuration will be coming in a future release
-- It also uses [Node Inspector](https://nodejs.org/api/inspector.html#inspector_class_inspector_session) (configurable in a future release) and [Session Profiler](https://chromedevtools.github.io/devtools-protocol/v8/Profiler) to generate code coverage in json format
+  - The "--harmony" flag is necessary until node supports ECMA null chaining operator (`?.`) (v14.0.0?)

-# Help
+# Help/Configuration
 - Run with the `-h` flag for help on configuring

 # Documentation